Lara-km/Wastewater-Treatment-Model/README new.md

 9. Safety Limit for Chlorine (ulimit)

+### 5.3 Code Limitations

+1. Code is very responsive to system parameters

+2. To effectivly use this code for different Areas within the UK or elsewhere, the system parameters must be changed according to specific data available

+3. The Newton-Raphson Method increases the sensitivity of the code due to the decay terms present

 ## 6.0 Repository Structure

 code.py - Main script: runs the program and produces all outputs aswell as running all the definitions.